Gigantomachy by the Suessula Painter: Artwork

-This vase is separated in registers, with the largest register encircling the belly of the amphora being the only one decorated with mythological scenes; the one below is empty and the one above is simply covered in floral motives.
+This vase is separated in registers, with the largest register encircling the belly of the amphora being the only one decorated with mythological scenes; the one below is empty and the one above is simply covered in floral motifs.

 The vase differs in its two sides; both represent the Gigantomachy, the fight between the Giants, Gaïa's sons and the Olympian gods, accompanied by Herakles.
 The first side is much more elaborated than the second one, leading specialists to believe it might be a reproduction of the Gigantomachy of Phidias depicted inside the shield of the Parthenon Athena.

-On the A side, we can see Zeus ready to hit a Giant identified as Porphyrion with his lightning bolt, next to Nike on a chariot run by horses, while Dionysus' chariot one is run by panthers.
+On the A side, one can see Zeus ready to hit a Giant identified as Porphyrion with his lightning bolt, next to Nike on a chariot run by horses, while Dionysus' chariot one is run by panthers.
 Poseidon is on the same side, on the back of a horse.
 Athena and Herakles – with his leonte, the skin of Nemean lion, killed for his first labor – are fighting side by side, under Nike's carriage.
 Around them, and recognizable by their varying attributes are Apollo, Artemis, and Hermes.
 They all are fighting giants, recognizable by the fact that they are not wearing any kind of clothes.

-On the less intricate B side, a reproduction of the shield, we can see the rest of that Gigantomachy scene, with Ares and Aphrodite on a chair in the middle.
+On the less intricate B side, a reproduction of the shield, is the rest of that Gigantomachy scene, with Ares and Aphrodite on a chair in the middle.
 Demeter, Persephone, Hekate, and the Dioskouroi are also present and fighting the Giants.

 Context

-Understanding the meaning of that artwork requires historical context.
-Made by an Athenian artist at the peak of Athenian imperialism over the Greek world, after winning the Greco-Persian wars and taking control of the treasury of the Delian League.
+The painting was made by an Athenian artist at the peak of Athenian imperialism over the Greek world after winning the Greco-Persian wars and taking control of the treasury of the Delian League.
 Representations of Gigantomachy, Centauromachy, or Amazonomachy were quite common during the High Classical Period: depictions of the Olympian gods triumphing over outsider societies were a metaphor of the Athenian victory over the Persians, and their subsequent supremacy over Greece.